 Why Steroid Treatments Can Be Dangerous

 The issue here isn’t with corticosteroid treatment in responsible applications.
-The issue is with the overuse and with the side effects.
+The issue is with the overuse and with the side effects of steriods in dogs.

 There are numerous side effects to corticosteroid use.
 These include: